Confidence Thresholds: Why AI Omits Brands Instead of Guessing

 A brand can be well funded, widely known, and heavily marketed, yet still fail to appear in AI-generated recommendations.

-Before a brand can be recommended, it must first qualify for inclusion.
-Recommendation comes after eligibility.
+Before a brand can be recommended, it first has to make it into the answer at all.
+Recommendation comes after inclusion.

 Raising the confidence threshold